Finally the staff in the Waitemama Health Board speak out

 Now that’s just for starters.

 Some years ago a popular hotel in New Zealand conducted tests on the peppermint jar at the restaurant counter, where people paid their bills after their meals.
 They tested mints that were not individually sealed but were there for people to help themselves to.
-Amongst other things they found fecal coliforms, urine residue and even semen residue!
-This is new mints that people hadn’t yet enjoyed.
+Amongst other things, they found fecal coliforms, urine residue and even semen residue!
+These are new peppermints that people hadn’t yet enjoyed.

-Now ettiquette says that you don’t confront people, you don’t tell grown adults to wash their hands, and if I did I might find myself getting smacked for my trouble.
-But we’re supposed to be civilised aren’t we?
+Now etiquette says that you don’t confront people, you don’t tell grown adults to wash their hands, and if I did I might find myself getting smacked for my trouble.
+But we’re supposed to be civilised, aren’t we?
 So what can you do?
-What everyoe else does, when someone loses and leaves the table, you give them a firm handshake to make sure you don’t miss out on any of the germs that didn’t make it to the playing cards or the poker chips!
+What everyone else does, when someone loses and leaves the table, you give them a firm handshake to make sure you don’t miss out on any of the germs that didn’t make it to the playing cards or the poker chips!

 Does this make your stomach churn?
 Maybe if this is discussed in places like this blog, more people will be conscious of it and decide that even if they don’t care about giving their germs to other people, they might at least aim to wash the other people’s germs of their own hands.

-You may think this is funny, but the amount of germs that get shared and cause serious illness, that could be avoided by a little attention to hygiene.
+You may think this is funny, but the number of germs that get shared and cause serious illness, that could be avoided by a little attention to hygiene.

 Scary isn’t it.
 Well, that’s my soapbox for today.
 Hope I made you think a little.
 See you at the poker table.
 My hands will be clean, at least when I first sit down.